flexera-public/policy_templates/security/azure/sql_db_encryption/README.md

-# Azure Ensure SQL Server Auditing Enabled
+# Azure Ensure SQL Database Encryption

 ## What it does

-This policy checks all Azure SQL Servers to ensure that they have auditing enabled.
-An incident is raised with the offending SQL Servers if any are found that don't.
+This policy checks all Azure SQL databases to ensure that they have encryption enabled.
+An incident is raised with the offending SQL databases if any are found that don't.

 ## Functional Details

-The Azure Resource Manager API is used to get a list of subscriptions and SQL Servers within those subscriptions.
-The policy then queries the audit endpoint for each SQL Server and checks the "properties.state" field to determine if auditing is enabled or not.
+The Azure Resource Manager API is used to get a list of subscriptions, SQL Servers within those subscriptions, and databases within those SQL Servers.
+The policy then queries the "transparentDataEncryption" endpoint for each SQL database and checks the "properties.state" field to determine if encryption is enabled or not.

 ## Input Parameters